The ICLRC took part in the third session of negotiations on an international instrument on plastic pollution

-The Center’s experts participated as observers in the third session of the Intergovernmental Negotiating Committee (INC-3) to develop an international treaty on plastic pollution under the auspices of UNEP, held on November 13-19 in Nairobi, Kenya.
+The Center’s experts participated as observers in the third session of the Intergovernmental Negotiating Committee (INC-3) to develop an international instrument on plastic pollution under the auspices of UNEP, held on November 13-19 in Nairobi, Kenya.

 Substantive discussions were based on a zero draft of the future instrument published in September 2023 in three contact groups.

-The mandate of the first group was to review sections I (objectives) and II (main aspects of plastic pollution control) of the zero draft.
+The mandate of the first group was to review parts I (objectives) and II (main aspects of plastic pollution control) of the zero draft.
 Much attention was paid to the scope of the future treaty from a plastic life cycle perspective.
 Most countries noted that the scope of application was clearly defined in UNEA Resolution 5/14, but that States had different approaches to the key concept of the full life cycle enshrined in the Resolution: some States considered it to cover the stages from product to waste, while others suggested that regulation should start at the point of raw material extraction and polymer production.
 In addition, several countries noted that virgin polymers are not within the mandate of the Resolution, which means pollution rather than regulation of plastics production.

 Pollution control measures have also caused a lot of controversy, primarily in terms of proposals to establish restrictions on the production of certain categories of plastic products, requirements for packaging of products, elimination of current pollution, monitoring system and disclosure of information on the chemical composition of all types of plastics and plastic products throughout their life cycle.